JuneKinger/dog-boarding/README.md

 <h1>Owners can remove their dogs' details from the system</h1>

+<h1>FUTURE PLANS:
+  Add a pricing page to display price depending on # of dogs and more discount during the holiday season A blog about dogs<h1>

 ![Demo Animation](../assets/pricing.gif?raw=true)

 <h1>Pricing for boarding dogs is displayed as a tooltip</h1>